whsky/howdy/README.md

 | 1817-12-01 | 169.0   |

 ## Drawbacks
-Underestimates sudden jumps in sales _(e.g. Henry-Lever 81fxl - model does a poor job estimating)_ Additive Models - Overfitting, multicolinearity
+Like all modeling, there are some drawbacks.
+Namely, in this approach you can see that the models frequently underestimate sudden jumps in the sales data _(e.g. Henry-Lever 81fxl)_.
+Also, like all additive models, there is a real risk of overfitting.
+In our case this is hard to estimate.
+Because we only have a little data for each handgun model, the opportunity to run Cross-Validation to tune parameters, validate, and run the maodel on a test set to check for robustness is simply not an option.
+Like nearly all data scientists is history, I will ask for more data!

 ## Future Work
+Given more time and more data, the next steps would be:
-Other models
+* Check other models
-Aggregate sale data and rebuild model on agg data, rather than agg of sales forecasts.
+* Aggregate sale data first and then rebuild model _(rather than making model forecasts first, and then aggregating)_
+* Transfoem data ahead of modeling to fix floor problem _(maybe use Box-Cox)_
+* With more granular data running a RNN would be interesting
-RNN - will probably need more granular data for this to work well More data would mean we could make a hold out set for validation.
+* More data would also mean we could use proper cross-validation approaches
+* Use plotly for interactive charts